claresudbery/clare-wiki-ably/pages/think/code-princ/useful-terms.md

 ## State Machine

 A state machine (aka Finite State Machine, or FSM) is any object that behaves differently based on its history and current inputs.
 It can be in exactly one of a finite number of states at any given time.
 The FSM can change from one state to another in response to some inputs; the change from one state to another is called a transition.

+## Command Query Separation (CQS)

+Every method should either be a command that performs an action, or a query that returns data to the caller, but not both.

+In other words, *asking a question should not change the answer*.
+More formally, methods should return a value only if they are referentially transparent and hence possess no side effects.

+Command–query separation (CQS) is a principle of imperative computer programming.
+It was devised by Bertrand Meyer as part of his pioneering work on the Eiffel programming language.

+## Pure and Impure Functions

+An impure function is a function that mutates variables/state/data outside of its lexical scope, thus deeming it “impure”.

+Pure functions don’t modify external variables/state/data outside of the scope, and return the same output given the same input.
+They are deterministic.